kev-fbx/pinochle-card-game/README.md

-# Pinochle Video Game: University Project
+# Pinochle Video Game: University Group Project

 ## Introduction
 A video game application for the card game Pinochle.
 Built using Java and the AWT library.